chistysohail/ExportToParquet/README.md

 Build and Run
-Save the Program.cs file and the ExportDataToParquet.csproj file in the same directory.

 Open a terminal or command prompt and navigate to the directory containing these files.

-Build the project using the following command: dotnet build dotnet run
+Build and Run the project using the following command: dotnet build dotnet run